overviewer/Minecraft-Overviewer/docs/signs.rst

 functions runs off the end without an explicit 'return').

 The single argument will either a TileEntity, or an Entity taken directly from the chunk file.
+It could also be a special entity representing a player's location or a player's spawn.
+See below for more details.

 In this example, this function returns all 4 lines from the sign if the entity is a sign.
 For more information of TileEntities and Entities, see the `Chunk Format <http://www.minecraftwiki.net/wiki/Chunk_format>`_ page on